Key Points

 Information can be invaluable or completely worthless depending on how you use it.
 You should always carefully examine the factors and implications of the data in question before basing major decisions on it.

-Various applications and approaches
+Various Applications and Approaches

-Analytical modeling tends to focus on specific issues, questions or problems.
+Analytical modeling tends to focus on specific issues, questions, or problems.
 There are several different types of models that can be used, which means you need to figure out the one that best fits each situation.

 A barbecue restaurant serves customers every day of the week from lunch through dinner.
 To increase overall profit, management wants to reduce losses from waste and cut down on missed sales.
 Since they need to start preparing meat days in advance and any leftovers are discarded, the establishment needs to find a way to accurately predict how many customers they will have each day.

 The restaurant hires outside contractors to create a predictive analytics model to address this need.
-The modelers examine various relevant factors, including historical customer attendance in previous weeks, weather predictions and upcoming specials or events of nearby restaurants.
+The modelers examine various relevant factors, including historical customer attendance in previous weeks, weather predictions, and upcoming specials or events of nearby restaurants.
 They create an initial model and start comparing actual results against predicted results until they’ve reached 90 percent accuracy, which is enough to meet the restaurant’s goals.

 Think about analytical modeling as a starting point for decisions and a tool that can be continually improved as you use it.

-1. Start with a goal
+1. Start With a Goal

 Analytical modeling can’t answer a question that isn’t asked.
 It’s easy to make the mistake of looking for answers or patterns in general data.
 This kind of modeling is best used by created calculations to answer a specific initial question, like: “How can we turn more visitors into customers?” or “How can we make this process less wasteful.”

-2. Continue to refine parameters
+2. Continue to Refine Parameters

 Think of the first model as a rough draft.
 Once you have an initial model delivering results, it’s important to compare it to reality and find ways to make the results even better.

-3. Be consistent
+3. Be Consistent

 Don’t just turn to analytics when faced with an urgent problem.
-If you make data mining and analysis a part of your daily operations, you’ll be in a much better position to actually leverage this strategy when the time comes.
+If you make data mining and analysis a part of your daily operations, you’ll be in a much better position to leverage this strategy when the time comes.

-Managing with models
+Managing with Models

 Companies survived for hundreds of years without computing technology to help them do complex modeling.
 However, that doesn’t mean you will be fine without it.
 The data revolution has already happened and the capabilities it offers companies can’t be ignored.
 Business leaders in every industry should be moving modeling to the center of their management practices if they are serious about growing in the years ahead.